UPPMAX/R-matlab-julia-HPC/docs/common/on-demand.md

 !!! info "On-Demand App Availability for this Course"

     - RStudio and MATLAB are both available as On-Demand applications at all 3 facilities covered on this page.
-    - The same facilities also provide Jupyter Notebook and/or Jupyter Lab On-Demand if you wish to use IJulia.
     - On Cosmos, there are also interactive On-Demand command lines (for CPUs and GPUs) under `Applications - General` that you may want to use with Julia, or that may still let you use RStudio or MATLAB if for some reason those apps fail to start with the more direct methods described below.

 !!! tip